soosgjr/Pull-Up-Panels/readme.md

 ## Compatibility

-The mod was developed for version 41.56 of Project Zomboid.
+The mod was developed for version 41.73 of Project Zomboid.

 ## Known Issues and Limitations

 - Tabbed panels which dynamically change their height (info, skills, health, etc.) will collapse to the bottom of the currently selected tab.
+These panels can also move around when loading into a game.
 - The make up panel inherits the vanilla bug where the pin button sometimes won't appear.
 - The mod's effect on the controller UI was not tested.
+- The mod's effect on multiplayer was not tested, but it's most likely required to be installed on the server and every client to function correctly.

 ## License